Abdullah204/GUC-autoEval/README.md

 # GUC-autoEval
 A chrome extension that automates academic evaluation for GUC students.
-If you find it helpful, share it with your colleagues.
+If you find it helpful, share it with your colleagues. make sure you use this url : https://student.guc.edu.eg/external/student/staff/EvaluateStaff.aspx
+and not the normal admin system url.

 # How to use :